 At startup, HID headlights are going to use more energy than halogen lights.
 However, once they are running, much less power is needed.
 Overall, the HID bulbs consume less power than their halogen counterparts.

 With less engine power needed and a reduced amount of stress on the alternator, you gain more efficiency.
-While you might only save a little bit on fuel, every amount of savings is valuable.
+While you might only save a little bit on fuel, every bit of savings is valuable.

 2. Strong Illumination